mariovalney/switch-user/readme.txt

 This make tests and debug infos more fast (especially when you are working with different roles).

-For security we:
+For security:

-* Only logged users can switch user accounts.
-You can activate the plugin and also show the website to friends and colleagues.
+* Only logged users can switch user accounts in website with WP_DEBUG false.
 * Passwords are not revealed (of course).
 * Uses the cookie authentication function 'wp_set_auth_cookie' to switch accounts.
 * Implements the nonce security system (of course).

 Obs: For now, the interface appears only in website, not in dashboard.